Your body is a temple, they say? If that’s the case, you need to see my top 5 of the best guitar straps for back pain and heavy guitars

 Another leather strap, but this one with a vintage twist.
-The buckle creates an unusual look and makes you feel like walking into straight into the 1930s—or maybe a western movie.
+The buckle creates an unusual look and makes you feel like walking straight into the 1930s—or maybe a Western movie.
 It’s the ideal accent for guitars with wooden bodies or warm color schemes.

 - Durable genuine leather.